-How can we reduce the cost of tunneling?
+How are we reducing the cost of tunneling?

-- Continuously tunnel.
+Continuously tunnel.
 When building a tunnel, current soft-soil machines tunnel for 50% of the time and erect tunnel support structures the other 50%.
-This is not efficient.
+This is inefficient.
 Existing technology can be modified to support continuous tunneling activity.

-- Go electric.
+Go electric.
 Current tunnel operations often include diesel locomotives.
-These can be replaced by electric vehicles.
+These have been replaced by electric locomotives.

 What about earthquakes?

-Tunnels, when designed properly, are known to be one of the safest places to be during an earthquake.
+Tunnels, when designed properly, are some of the safest places to be during an earthquake.
 From a structural safety standpoint, the tunnel moves uniformly with the ground, in contrast to surface structures.
-Additionally, a large amount of earthquake damage occurs from falling debris, which does not apply inside tunnels.
+Additionally, a large amount of earthquake damage is caused by falling debris, which does not apply inside tunnels.
 Some examples:

 Is there disruptive surface vibration or noise during tunneling?

-No. Once a TBM is below a certain depth (approximately two tunnel diameters – or 28 feet in this case), the tunneling process is almost impossible to detect, especially in soft soil.
+No. Once a tunnel boring machine is below a certain depth (approximately two tunnel diameters – or 28 feet in this case), the tunneling process is almost impossible to detect, especially in soft soil.